Supersymmetric Quantum Mechanics, multiphoton algebras and coherent states: Multiphoton algebras of and

-It is important to define now the extremal states, which are eigenstates of the Hamiltonian $H_{0}$ that are also annihilated by the multiphoton annihilation operator, i.e., $a_{m}|\psi_n\rangle=0$.
-The intrinsic algebra of $H_{0}$ is the particular case of the multiphoton algebra with $m=1$, for which there exists only one extremal state, namely, the ground state $|\psi_0\rangle$.
-The iterated action of the intrinsic creation operator on such extremal state leads to the infinite ladder of eigenstates $|\psi_{n}\rangle$ of $H_{0}$.
-On the other hand, in order to identify the extremal states $|\psi_j\rangle$ for general $m>1$, let us note that they are also in the \textit{kernel} of the operator $a_{m}^{\dagger}a_{m}$, i.e.,
+It is important to define now the extreme states, which are eigenstates of the Hamiltonian $H_{0}$ that are also annihilated by the multiphoton annihilation operator, i.e., $a_{m}|\psi_{j}^{(0)}\rangle=0$.
+The intrinsic algebra of $H_{0}$ is the particular case of the multiphoton algebra with $m=1$, for which there exists only one extreme state, namely, the ground state $|\psi_{0}^{(0)}\rangle$.
+The iterated action of the intrinsic creation operator on such extreme state leads to the infinite ladder of eigenstates $|\psi_{n}^{(0)}\rangle$ of $H_{0}$.
+On the other hand, in order to identify the extreme states $|\psi_{j}^{(0)}\rangle$ for general $m>1$, let us note that they are also in the \textit{kernel} of the operator $a_{m}^{\dagger}a_{m}$, i.e.,

-We can see that the eigenstates $|\psi_{j}\rangle$ of $H_{0}$ with $j=0,1,...,m-1$ are as well annihilated by $a_{m}$, thus the extremal states are the first $m$ energy eigenstates of $H_{0}$.
-Moreover, the iterated action of the multiphoton creation operator on each extremal state $|\psi_j\rangle$ produces subsequent states, denoted as $|\psi_{j+nm}\rangle$, whose energies $E_{j+nm}$ at the end arranges as $j$ infinite ladders.
+We can see that the eigenstates $|\psi_{j}^{(0)}\rangle$ of $H_{0}$ with $j=0,1,...,m-1$ are as well annihilated by $a_{m}$, thus, the extreme states are the first $m$ energy eigenstates of $H_{0}$.
+Moreover, the iterated action of the multiphoton creation operator on each extreme state $|\psi_{j}^{(0)}\rangle$ produces subsequent states, denoted as $|\psi_{j+nm}^{(0)}\rangle$, whose energies $E_{j+nm}$ at the end arranges as $j$ infinite ladders.
 We note that such energy ladders do not only split the spectrum of the system, but also divide the state space in $m$ orthogonal subspaces, such that their direct sum is the original space.
-In figure \ref{F-2} it is represented the spectrum of $H_{0}$, divided in $m$ infinite independent ladders labeled by the index $j$.
+In Fig. \ref{F-2} it is represented the spectrum of $H_{0}$, divided in $m$ infinite independent ladders labeled by the index $j$.
 Let us note as well that the energy levels of $H_{0}$ do not have to be equidistant, although in such figure we are showing them in this way for illustration purposes.